NAK-DT/Deep-Decision-Forest/README.md

 The model introduces layered training and retraining strategies, allowing decision trees to progressively refine their learned representations, similar to how deep neural networks refine features across layers.
 Instead of gradient-based backpropagation, DDF leverages tree retraining guided by feature importance.

 DDF has been evaluated against classical models (Decision Tree, Random Forest) and Deep Forest variants.

+The following parameters were used for the models, obtained through grid search hyperparameter tuning:

+Decision Tree was implemented using DecisionTreeClassifier from scikit-learn, with maximum depth of 30, minimum samples per split 10 and minimum impurity decrease $5 \times 10^{-3}$.

+Random Forest was implemented using RandomForestClassifier from scikit-learn, with 60 trees and each tree parametrised as above.

+Deep Forest, as proposed in Deep Forest (Zhou & Feng), uses the CascadeForestClassifier from the deepforest library, with 4 forests per layer, and 100 trees per forest.

+Deep Forest (restricted)} was added in order to keep the size of DF comparable to DDF, by restricting the number of layers to 3 and tree depth to 10 (DF's original adaptive strategy results in much larger models).
+Deep Decision Forest uses 3 layers with 60 trees, maximum tree depth 10, and training for 70 epochs.

 The table below shows average accuracy ± standard deviation across several datasets:
 <img width="732" height="226" alt="Image" src="https://github.com/user-attachments/assets/ad66b71b-f4de-42b7-a2b5-036d1fce21c1" />